brpo01/k8s-cluster-from-ground-up/k8s-ground-up.md

 - kubectl – this command line utility will be your main control tool to manage your K8s cluster.
 You will use this tool so many times, so you will be able to type ‘kubetcl’ on your keyboard with a speed of light.
 You can always make a shortcut (alias) to just one character ‘k’.
 Also, add this extremely useful official kubectl Cheat Sheet to your bookmarks, it has examples of the most used ‘kubectl’ commands.
 - cfssl – an open source toolkit for everything TLS/SSL from Cloudflare
 - cfssljson – a program, which takes the JSON output from the cfssl and writes certificates, keys, CSRs, and bundles to disk.

+### Install and configure AWS CLI
+Configure AWS CLI to access all AWS services used, for this you need to have a user with programmatic access keys configured in AWS Identity and Access Management (IAM):